sys4u/nexus-repository/README.md

 # make network
-first, you have to make network for nexus service.
+first, you have to make network for nexus service. (if you not use docker swarm, pass!)
 ```
 docker network create --driver overlay nexus-network
 ```